‘Unreal’: Car crashes into second story of California home

-PLACER COUNTY, Calif.
-(KTXL) – A car became airborne and crashed into the second story of a home in California, according to photos shared by CAL FIRE officials.
+A car became airborne and crashed into the second story of a home in California, according to photos shared by CAL FIRE officials.
+KTLA’s sister station KTXL reports.

 Firefighters with the Placer County Fire Department, along with CAL FIRE officials, responded to the scene of the crash on Sunday, CAL FIRE’s Nevada Yuba Placer Unit confirmed.
 PG&E shut off power to the area while crews worked to stabilize the roof of the home’s carport and rescue the driver of the car.